Table of Contents

-Wondering what and where to eat in Santorini Greece?
-We ate our way through the Greek island paradise and found great food among epic views.
-Check out our Santorini Food Guide with some of the best Santorini restaurants.
+Wondering where to eat in Santorini Greece?
+We ate our way through the Greek island paradise in our search of the best restaurants in Santorini.
+Discover our picks for the best Santorini restaurants including souvlaki shops and dessert spots.
+Many have epic views!

 Santorini was impossible for us to resist.